oktadev/okta-aspnetcore-mvc-example/README.md

 http://localhost:60611/signout-callback-oidc
 ```

-Scroll to the bottom of the Okta application page and find the client ID and client secret.
+Scroll to the bottom of the Okta application page to find the client ID and client secret.
 You'll need those values in the next step.

 ### Project configuration